omundy/learn-javascript/topics-data.md

-## Using External Data
+## External Data

-Datasets can be stored within a Javascript file, as in the previous examples, or imported into your program from an external file, database, or API server.
-When you import data from an external source, typically tabular (CSV, TSV) or JSON data, it arrives as a string (serialized) and must then be deserialized (converted to readable Javascript arrays or objects) before you can use it in your program.
+Datasets can be stored within scripts, as in the previous examples, or imported from an external file, database, or API server.
+Data files are usually tabular (e.g. CSV, TSV) or hierarchical (e.g. JSON or XML).

 ### Tabular Data (CSV, TSV, etc.)